-JTAG server address - the address of the server.
+server address - the address of the server.
 The address localhost is used when the Identify debugger is run on the same machine connected to the FPGA device.
 The server address is set to the IP address of the machine connected to the FPGA device/board when the Identify debugger is run from a different machine.

-JTAG client/server port - the port number of the server.
-For Xilinx cable types, the default port number is 57015; for Microsemi cable types, the default port number is 58015.
-For Altera devices, client-server port configuration is part of the Altera driver and the setting is ignored.
+client/server port - the port number of the server.
+For Microsemi cable types, the default port number is 58015.
 Change the server port setting when there is a conflict with another tool on the machine.

-JTAG client/server logfile - the name of the log file.
+client/server logfile - the name of the log file.

-Start JTAG server/Stop JTAG server - server control buttons for starting and stopping the JTAG server.
+Start/Stop - server control buttons for starting and stopping the JTAG server.
 The Update log button adds a start/stop entry to the log file.